-39 Days to Mars is a game which I’d not heard of until a few weeks ago, despite originally launching back in April 2018 on the PC after a successful Kickstarter in 2014.
-It’s a co-operative enforced game which lets you both play with another local player or on your own, ala Brothers: A Tale of Two Sons style, with both thumbsticks.
+39 Days to Mars is a game that I’d not heard of until a few weeks ago, despite originally launching back in April 2018 on the PC after a successful Kickstarter in 2014.
+It’s a co-operative enforced game that lets you both play with another local player or on your own, ala Brothers: A Tale of Two Sons style, with both thumbsticks.
 I played through the game solo, to begin with, but then grabbed a mate to play through it again – needless to say, the experience was so much better with another person involved – also slightly more frustrating.

 Don’t be distracted by 39 Days to Mars‘ cute visuals and innocent look, the puzzles it presents you with will challenge you and the teamwork required can lead to heated arguments almost at the level of Overcooked 2!
 It may not be the longest journey to Mars, but it sure is a memorable and entertaining one.
 So, let’s take a closer look…

 You are Sir Albert Wickes and The Right Honourable Clarence Baxter, two explorers from the 19th century who wish to travel to Mars in their ‘ship’, the HMS Fearful.
 Whether you’re playing on your own or with another person locally, you must keep your ship afloat, as you sail to the distant planet, by solving puzzles, fixing your ship, and keeping our energetic protagonists fueled with tea and scones.
 Although this may not sound like a troublesome or frustrating journey, I imagine you’ve heard the saying, “too many cooks spoil the broth…”.